Anne Hathaway Goes Red, Looks Unrecognizable On Set Of ‘The Last Thing He Wanted’

 — IFS news (@IFS_news) June 27, 2018

 Hathaway can currently be seen as Daphne Kluger in Ocean’s 8, alongside amazing actresses like Sandra Bullock, Cate Blanchett, Sarah Paulson, Mindy Kaling, Helena Bonham Carter, and Dakota Fanning, as well as singer Rihanna.
 The Daily Mail reports that the female ensemble film, which was released on June 7, managed to rake in $41.5 million in its opening weekend.
-As what seems to happen on any female-driven films, rumors of drama between the ladies hounded the stars, but Hathaway denied that any such friction existed on the set, as previously reported a month ago by Inquisitr.
+As what seems to happen on any female-driven film, rumors of drama between the ladies hounded the stars, but Hathaway denied that any such friction existed on the set, as previously reported by Inquisitr.

 “It’s been really amazing to watch the way certain members of the media have wanted us to fight each other and the way they wanted there to be competition and catfights, but we were all collaborating—all the time.
 Now, we’re friends,” she said.

-In the film, much like Frank Sinatra’s original Oceans 11 and Geroge Clooney and Brad Pitt’s remake and its sequels, the women get to portray the criminals this time.
+In the film, which is much like Frank Sinatra’s original Oceans 11 and Geroge Clooney and Brad Pitt’s remake and its sequels, the women get to portray the criminals this time.
 They gather together to steal a high-priced necklace from the Met Gala.
 As Cinema Blend reports, Bullock and Blanchett admitted fearing that the film would never get made while at a recent press conference.
 Thankfully, their fears and doubts proved to be unfounded.